Skip to main content

 Power

-This menu allows you to configure power scheme options.
+On this menu, you can configure power scheme options.

 Table 1.
 Power